 Every week, Marblehead Patch digs through the Marblehead Messenger microfilm archives at Abbot Public Library to find out what was happening on this week in local history.

-Do you recognize any of these names, locations or events?
-Let us know in the comments section below.
+Do you recognize any of these names or events?
+Let us know in the comments section.